 BMC (Bare-Metal Container) offers an environment to run a container (Docker) image with a suitable Linux kernel on a remote physical machine.
 BMC allows to change the kernel and its settings for the container (Docker) image.
 As a result, the application extracts the full performance of the physical machine.

 The following figure shows the difference in application invocation between traditional style and BMC.
 The traditional style is a system-centric architecture as it assumes the system software is fixed, running all the time, and unalterable by users.
 In contrast, BMC allows users to change the kernel and the machine for each application, which we describe as an application-centric architecture.

 A pre-built BMC image using DIND (Docker in Docker) technique is offered.
-Users can avid burdensome setting up (ex.
+Users can avoid burdensome setting up (ex.
 Apache CGI, etc).
 We recommend new users to try this pre-built version.

 - A Linux PC which runs Docker.
 It works as BMC Manager.

 Stop HTTP/HTTPS daemon (Apache) on the machine.
 The ports are must be opened for BMC Manager.